-On a daily basis, teachers upload lessons that cover phonics and/or reading (depending on the year group), writing, maths and one other subject, e.g. history or French.
+On a daily basis, teachers will upload lessons that cover phonics and/or reading (depending on the year group), writing, maths and one other subject, e.g. history or French.
 Over the course of the week, children will have access to learning in every subject that they would normally be taught if they were in school.
+For Reception and Key Stage 1, approximately three hours of learning materials will be supplied; for Key Stage 2, it will be approximately four hours of learning materials.

 Learning is presented in a variety of ways: teachers record videos that accompany presentations to introduce new material and model the tasks that they are asking the children to complete; a range of tasks and activities for the children to complete; quizzes; links to other educational sites with relevant and appropriate activities selected by the teachers.
 Activities are completed using Google Docs, or by non-digital methods, which can then be scanned or photographed and loaded onto Google Classroom.